 We welcome and support projects from a variety of categories: Art, Comics, Crafts, Dance, Design, Fashion, Film & Video, Food, Games, Journalism, Music, Photography, Publishing, Technology, and Theater.
 Here are five rules every Kickstarter project must follow.

 Projects must create something to share with others.

 Kickstarter can be used to create all sorts of things: art and gadgets, events and spaces, ideas and experiences.
 But every project needs a plan for creating something and sharing it with the world.
 At some point, the creator should be able to say: “It’s finished.
 Here’s what we created.
 Enjoy!”

 Projects must be honest and clearly presented.

 Our community is built on trust and communication.
 Projects can’t mislead people or misrepresent facts, and creators should be candid about what they plan to accomplish.
-When a project involves manufacturing and distributing something complex, like a gadget, we require projects to show a prototype of what they’re making, and we prohibit photorealistic renderings.
+When a project involves manufacturing and distributing something complex, like a gadget, we require projects to show backers a prototype of what they’re making, and we prohibit the use of misleading imagery.

 These rules don’t cover every possible use of Kickstarter, but they explain our purpose and perspective.